roc-lang/roc/roc-for-elm-programmers.md

 In Elm, operators are functions.
 In Roc, all operators are syntax sugar.

 This means, for example, that you cannot write `(/)` in Roc; that would be a syntax error.
-However, the `/` operator in Roc is infix syntax sugar for `Float.div`, which is a normal function you can pass to anything you like.
+However, the `/` operator in Roc is infix syntax sugar for `Num.div`, which is a normal function you can pass to anything you like.

 Elm has one unary operator, namely `-`.
 (In Elm, `-x` means